FrankObedi/cp486-connect-4-AI/README.md

 - Code for the Flask web app used to create the game UI.

 #### 4. game.py
-- Slightly modified backend code used by the Flask web app for game play.
+- Backend code used by the Flask web app for game play.

-#### 5. connect4.py
-- Backend code.
-Working version of connect four.

-#### 6. requirements.txt
+#### 5. requirements.txt
 - Dependencies need to run the Flask web app.

-#### 7. c4.py
-- First iteration of backend code.
-Not implemented correctly and scrapped.

 ## Usage
 #### 1. Run the command: